-- Tables should be used to organize relevant data and information, not alter the layout or style of a page.
-Tables used for layout purposes require special code to make them accessible.
+- Tables should be used to organize relevant data and information, not to alter the layout or style of a page.

-- Tables need a heading or Table Caption to provide a meaningful title to the table and properly mark when the user reaches a table on the page.
+- Tables need a table caption, which can be styled as a heading, to provide a meaningful title for the table and properly mark when the user reaches a table on the page.

 - Tables should not be too complex.
 Break up larger tables into smaller ones if it's possible to split up the information in a logical manner.

-The table is given a brief heading to introduce it.
-The top row is made a header row so that the data below it is read off as part of each corresponding column.
+The table is given a brief heading to introduce it on the page.
+The top row is tagged as a header row so that the data cells below it are correctly associated with their corresponding columns.

-If the data in a table becomes overly complex, it is recommended to break it up into smaller, simpler tables to improve accessibility.
-Table Captions are used to identify each table.
+If the data in a table becomes overly complex, it might be easier to understand if it's broken up into smaller, simpler tables.
+Table captions are used to identify each table.

-The table has no heading or table caption to introduce it.
-Missing header rows or blank cells make the table harder to interpret by screen readers.
+The table has no heading or table caption to introduce it on the page.
+Missing header rows and blank cells can make the data in the table difficult to understand.

-The table is being used for layout and design purposes instead of being used to organize relevant data.
-Screen readers will have an especially hard time trying to read images and headers as part of the table.
+The table is being used to change the layout of information on the page instead of organizing relevant data.
+Screen reader users may have an especially difficult time understanding and navigating the content of the table.